rogsme/yams.media/content/install/using-the-cli.md

 - `start`: Starts all the services.
 - `destroy`: Destroys all the services so you can start the configuration from scratch. ⚠️ Be careful! ⚠️ There's no going back after this!
 - `check-vpn`: Checks the IP of the qBittorrent service and compares it to your own IP.
 If they are the same, it's going to warn you.
+- `update`: Updates YAMS to the latest version available in the git repository.

 If you get a `docker` permission error trying to use the CLI, go [here](/faqs/) to fix it.